henrik/sipper/README.md

 Files will end up in `./downloads`.
 If a file exists on disk, it won't be downloaded again.

+The `sipper` executable is self-contained and can run on any machine with Erlang installed.
+[Read more.](http://elixir-lang.org/docs/master/mix/Mix.Tasks.Escript.Build.html)

+## Don't be evil

-Be kind and only download for personal use.
+Be kind: only download for personal use.

 ## License